CortexVideoServices/Android/README.md

 Cortex Video Services Android SDK
 =================================
-This repository contains class library and samples.
-In together, this is the Cortex Video Services Android SDK, which helps you develop mobile applications that enable video calling and video conferencing.
-This software is developing and maintained with the support and assistance of [Cortex Technology].
+This repository contains a class library and samples.
+Together, they represent
+Cortex Video Services Android SDK, which helps you to develop mobile applications that enable video calling and video conferencing.
+This software has been developed and maintained with the support and assistance of [Cortex Technology].

 This repository contains two modules:

- * **solutions.cvs.sdk** -- This is the Android AAR library, which contains a set of classes of components of the SDK that will help you create a naive mobile application that implements video calls and video conferencing using the [Cortex Video Services] platform.
+ * **solutions.cvs.sdk** -- This is the Android AAR library, which contains a set of classes of components of the SDK that will help you to create native mobile applications that implement video calls and video conferencing using the [Cortex Video Services] platform.

  * **solutions.cvs.videoroom** -- This is a sample video conferencing application.